 Java HotSpot (TM) 64-Bit Server VM (build 20.6-b01, mixed mode)

-If it appears the use of another version of Java, I recommend that you read this later.
+If it appears the use of another version of Java, I recommend you read this note after.

-At this point we are ready to instruct the Iceweasel browser for you to use the plugin provided by the Java package produced by Oracle.
+At this point we are ready to instruct the browser Iceweasel for you to use the Java plug-in comes in the package produced by Oracle.
 Even in this case we will use the command update-alternatives, but in quest'ltro way:

 Closing and reopening the browser you can type in the address bar as follows:

-Of course, you'll see a series of plugins including also some called "Java (TM) Plug-in 1.6.0_31".
-At this point you can point your browser to one of the auditing services for the Java plugin in use (such as this ) and verify that indeed the version used is the correct one.
+Certainly you'll see a series of plug-among them some called "Java (TM) Plug-in 1.6.0_31".
+At this point you can point your browser to one of the services of verification of Java plugin in use (such as this ), and verify that indeed the version used is the correct one.

-In the event that you had previously installed other versions of java, you can select which one to use by default between those installed by simply following the instructions that appear by typing the command:
+In the event that you had previously installed other versions of java, you can select which one to use default among those installed by simply following the instructions that will appear by typing the command:

-Or, in case you have the same need with Iceweasel plugin, you can enter the command:
+Or, in case you have the same necessity plugin Iceweasel, you can type the command:

-Did you like this article?
-Subscribe our newsletter to get updates from this blog:
+Did you enjoy this article?
+Subscribe to the newsletter to receive updates from the blog: